top of page

 Heather will provide tailored advice based on your or your child’s individual needs.

-• We can assist with any documentation needed to access educational or workplace supports.
+• We can assist with any documentation needed to access supports or accommodations.

 Our reports include:

-You can then share the report with your school, university, or employer as part of their reasonable adjustment process.
-We are happy to assist with any required forms or letters.
+Your report can be shared with your school, university or employer directly.
+We are happy to assist with any necessary forms or letters.

 • Dyslexia is a specific learning difference that affects reading accuracy, fluency, decoding, and spelling, despite normal intelligence.